MECH5502 Analysis and Design of Machine Components

 - Students are able to (1) analyse selected machine components and assemblies for static strength, fatigue failure and failure due to elastic instability; (2) apply the rudimentary design process for selected machine components and assemblies; (3) make design decisions supported by logical reasoning, knowledge and creativity when provided with uncertain, ambiguous, imprecise and/or redundant information; (4) quantitatively describe/explain the non-static failure mechanism of fatigue and be capable of incorporating it where appropriate into analysis or design; (5) describe selected commonly used mechanical components with the assistance of principles of solid mechanics and mathematical models formulated using these principles; (6) locate and evaluate literature and other sources of information relevant to the unit content; (7) work effectively in a team to achieve professional outcomes; (8) communicate effectively through concise written technical reports, using discourse conventions relevant to the discipline (including engineering drawing); (9) use selected design standards/codes; and (10) explain the development and limitations of selected models used in the analysis and design of machine components and the need to adapt them to changed circumstances.

-- Typically this unit is assessed in the following ways: (1) in-class assessment and laboratory exercises; (2) assignments; and (3) final examination.
+- Indicative assessments in this unit are as follows: (1) in-class assessment and laboratory exercises; (2) assignments; and (3) final examination.
 Further information is available in the unit outline.

 Supplementary assessment is only available in this unit in the case of a student who has obtained a mark of 45 to 49 and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.